imminfo/ymir/README.md

     brew install python3

-At this point you can either install the JsonCPP library and download benchmark files by yourself (see next paragraphs) or simply go to [Ymir's GitHub](https://github.com/imminfo/ymir/releases), download the latest release source code called `Source code [FULL]` and unzip it.
+At this point you can either install the JsonCPP library and download benchmark files by yourself (see next paragraphs) or simply go to [Ymir's GitHub](https://github.com/imminfo/ymir/releases), download the latest release source code called `Source_code_FULL.zip` and unzip it.
 You will see the new folder called `ymir`.
 In both ways to compile Ymir you need to make your Terminal point to Ymir's folder.

 To install JsonCPP you should clone the repository and install JsonCPP library by the following commands: